 - Review of progress in meeting the targets and milestones - Reasons why any document preparation is ahead of or behind schedule - Recommended actions and timetable - 3.1 The AMR reviews actual plan progress compared with the targets and milestones for DPD preparation set out in the approved Local Development Scheme (LDS).
 It assesses where the Borough Council: - has met the LDS targets and milestones, is on target to meet them, is falling behind schedule, or will not meet them; - is falling behind schedule or has failed to meet a target or milestone and the reasons for this; and - the need to update the Local Development Scheme particularly in light of the above.
-Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme. - 3.2 The position at 31st March 2010 for each Development Plan Document is set out in Tables Ia and Ib.
-This indicates that the Borough Council completed plan stages during 2009/10 in general accordance with the LDS (An earlier delay to production occurred during Summer 2006, arising from the need to review the content of all documents in the light of DPD Examinations elsewhere in the country.
+Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme. - 3.2 The position at 31st March 2011 for each Development Plan Document is set out in Tables Ia and Ib.
+This indicates that the Borough Council completed plan stages during 2010/11 in general accordance with the LDS (An earlier delay to production occurred during Summer 2006, arising from the need to review the content of all documents in the light of DPD Examinations elsewhere in the country.
 This necessated undertaking a review of the LDS during Autumn 2006).
 In addition, the LDS had anticipated that the Core Strategy and Development Control Policies DPD and Chelmsford Town Centre Area Action Plan programmes would run concurrently from the pre-examination meeting up to adoption.
 However, the Chelmsford Town Centre Area Action Plan examination was subsequently programmed to take place in April 2008.
 This resulted in consequential delays to the North Chelmsford Area Action Plan and Site Allocations Document DPD's.
 A Second Review of the LDS covering the period 2009-2011 was agreed by GO-East in March 2009. - 3.3 The Borough Council is well advanced in its LDF production.
 The Core Strategy and Development Control Policies DPD was adopted in February 2008 and was amongst the first in the country.
-The Councils approach to LDF production has received considerable praise nationally and the Council's documents are often cited as good practice.
+The Council's approach to LDF production has received considerable praise nationally and the

+Council's documents are often cited as good practice.
 The Chelmsford Town Centre Area Action Plan was adopted in August 2008.
+The Town Centre AAP is also adopted.
+The North Chelmsford Area Action Plan Examination took Place in January 2011 and the Site Allocations DPD Examination took place in November 2011.

-This year the Council will continue to work towards adopted Site Allocations and North Chelmsford Area Action Plan DPD's. - 3.4 A second review of the Local Development Scheme was adopted in March 2009 and includes revised programmes for the North Chelmsford Area Action Plan and Site Allocations Document DPD's although some delays in DPD production have occurred.
+3.4 A second review of the Local Development Scheme was adopted in March 2009 and includes revised programmes for the North Chelmsford Area Action Plan and Site Allocations Document DPD's although some delays in DPD production have occurred.

-Table Ia Progress on Local Development Scheme Targets and Milestones - Development Plan Documents
+Table Ia - Progress on Local Development Scheme Targets and Milestones Development Plan Documents